freenas/freenas-docs/userguide/storage.rst

    +-----------------------+-----------------+-------------------------------------------------------------------------------------------------------------+

-After a dataset is created, click on that dataset and select :guilabel:`Create Dataset`, to create a nested dataset, or a dataset within a dataset.
+Create a nested dataset by clicking on an existing dataset and selecting :guilabel:`Create Dataset`.
 A zvol can also be created within a dataset.
-When creating datasets, ensure that the :guilabel:`Create Dataset` option is being used for the intended volume or dataset.
+Ensure that the :guilabel:`Create Dataset` option is being used for the intended volume or dataset by collapsing it.
+Collapse the volume or dataset by clicking the black trianlge beside the name.
-When creating a dataset on a volume, click all existing datasets to close them.
-The remaining :guilabel:`Create Dataset` will be for the volume.

 #ifdef freenas